 While there is no 100% proven method of preventing pancreatic cancer, there are ways to lower the risk of developing the condition.
 For instance, a healthy diet and maintaining a healthy weight can help.
 Also, not smoking can aid in this prevention.

 If you or someone you love developed pancreatic cancer and proper diagnosis was not provided, seek legal counsel.
 At Power Rogers & Smith, L.L.P., it is our goal to protect the rights of our clients.
-Our Chicago medical malpractice lawyers are ready to help you.
+Our medical malpractice team is ready to help you.
 Call us today to get started with a free consultation.